This flexible product can give you access to the cash you need, when you need it.

 A line of credit can be a valuable option for your business to bridge a cash flow shortfall.
-In addition, when used strategically, it can also be a powerful growth tool.
+When used strategically, it can also be a powerful growth driver.
 Here’s what you need to know about lines of credit and how to use one to strengthen your business.

 What is a business line of credit?